RelateMN Team

 Minnetonka Office

-Specialties: LGBTQ+ ally, ages 14+, CPTSD, childhood trauma, attachment wounds, relationship concerns, parenting challenges, self-identity concerns.
+Specialties: LGBTQ+ ally, ages 14+, CPTSD, childhood trauma, attachment wounds, relationship concerns, parenting challenges, and self-identity concerns

 Dana Roemer, MS, LMFT (she/her)